DiscordDungeons/Legal/README.md

-# Legal
+# DiscordDungeons Legal Documents

-DiscordDungeons Legal Documents.
+These are simply for viewing and to allow us to easier keep track of the documents.